By Glen Sparks

 Jane Leavy reported in Sandy Koufax: A Lefty’s Legacy that Bavasi never came close to dealing the team’s struggling young pitcher.
 But, would Koufax simply quit baseball?
 He did own an electronics store.
 What did it mean when he tossed away that glove and those shoes?
 Was he really through?

-Well, Koufax didn’t like selling stuff, according to the Leavy book.
+Well, Koufax didn’t like selling stuff.
 Instead, he worked hard in the offseason to get into great shape and reported to spring training in Florida with a new commitment.

 He began warming up with Dodgers catcher Norm Sherry.
 Stop trying to throw the blasted ball through a wall of steel, Sherry said.
 Just trying getting it over the plate.
 Don’t throw harder, throw easier.

-“Take the grunt out of the fastball,” Sherry advised, according to Leavy.
+“Take the grunt out of the fastball,” Sherry advised.

 Soon enough, Koufax discovered the strike zone.
-He fired heat at the edge of the zone.
-He broke off some of the most mind-boggling curveballs in big-league history.
-A legend was being made.
+He fired heat at the edge of the zone and broke off some of the most mind-boggling curveballs in big-league history.
+A legend was in the making.

 Over the final six seasons of his career (1961-66), Koufax went 129-47 with a 2.19 ERA.
 He struck out 1,713 batters in 1632.2 innings and walked only 412.
 In his 211 starts, Koufax completed 115 games and threw 35 shutouts.